 The data files can be found immediately after an observation on observer5 in the directory /data/Class/class_YYYY_MM_DD.100m.
-On the other computers, like observer3, the data is updated about 15 mins later - the filename is the same.
+On the other computers, like observer2 or observer3, the data is updated about 15 mins later - the filename is the same.

 Spectra in Class are always in units of Tcal!
-To obtain Kelvins or Jy/Beam you have to multiply with the temperature of the noise diode (Tcal).
+To obtain Kelvins or Jy/Beam you have to multiply with the temperature of the noise diode (Tcal) and appropriate antenna sensitivities/efficiencies.
 Approximate values for this can be found on our receiver website receiver website.
 However, it is highly recommended to do calibration measurements during your observation for better accuracy.
 Furthermore, the automatic Class pipeline does not account for atmospheric opacity, elevation-gain curve, and antenna efficiency.
 Information about these steps can be found in Kraus 2009 (calibration memo).